sephiroth2029/concurrency-project/README.md

 The analysis concluded that the operations on the distributed primitives are much slower than expected in the Atomix framework.
 This prevented the evaluation from testing with a big data set, which was the original objective.
 Another problem of the implementation was the asynchronous processing of entropies, most likely due to a wrong design of the internal data structures.

-In conclusion, the distributed implementation using Atomix did not outperform the local, synchronous implementation.
+In conclusion, the distributed implementation using Atomix did not outperform the local, synchronous implementation mostly because the distributed primitives used to test introduced an excessive overhead.
+Therefore, the implementation is not suitable for large datasets as the computation time increases exponentially as the data set grows bigger.

 ### **Future work**
 There are several parts and new approaches that could be tested: